 Driveway on a cool morning tearing out

-The old asphalt with a maul shovels and
+The old asphalt with the maul shovels and

 The tractor and when the earth was smoothed we